 Harborfest

 When the weather warms up, odds are there's gonna be a festival going on in Virginia—often with live music, food, local shopping, and craft beverages.
-Prices vary for each event, but many are free or less than $16.
+Prices vary for each event, but many are free to attend.

 5. Pick Tulips and Daffodils at Burnside Farms